yarkhinephyo/15-445-database-systems-notes/14 - Query Optimization.md

 4. Tree Rewriter (Common): Rewrite logical plan.
 5. Optimizer estimates cost with cost model and produces a physical plan.

-**Heuristics**: Rewrite the query to remove inefficiency without examining the data.

-**Cost based search**: Enumerate multiple equivalent plans and produce the one with lowest cost.
+**Logical query optimization steps**

-**Logical plan optimization**: Transform logical plan with pattern matching rules.
+Transform logical plan with pattern matching rules.
 Increases the likelihood of enumerating the optimal plan in the search.

-<u>1.
-Split conjunctive predicates</u> - Decompose predicates into their simplest forms.
+1. <u>Split conjunctive predicates</u> - Decompose predicates into their simplest forms.

 ![](images/Pasted%20image%2020221026224907.png)

-<u>2.
-Predicate pushdown</u> - Move predicate to the lowest applicable point.
+2. <u>Predicate pushdown</u> - Move predicate to the lowest applicable point to ensure the DBMS applies the most selective one first.

-<u>3.
-Replace cartesian products</u> - Replace cartesian products with inner joins using the join predicates.
+3. <u>Replace cartesian products</u> - Replace cartesian products with inner joins using the join predicates.

 ![](images/Pasted%20image%2020221026225633.png)

-<u>4.
-Projection pushdown</u> - Eliminate redundant attributes before the pipeline breakers.
+4. <u>Projection pushdown</u> - Eliminate redundant attributes before the pipeline breakers, as pipeline breakers disrupt efficient streaming of iterators and are expensive.

 ![](images/Pasted%20image%2020221026225916.png)

+**Nested subqueries**

-**Nested subqueries**: Rewrite to flatten them or decompose and store result to temporary table.
+Rewrite to flatten them or decompose and store result to temporary table.

 Correlated queries gets rewritten as a join.